Salsa-Dude/module-one-final-project-guidelines-dc-web-100818/README.md

 # Flatiron Burger

 Flatiron Burger let's you create and customize a burger.
-User can add ingredient or delete by typing any ingredient listed in the menu.
+User can add ingredient or delete by typing a ingredient in the command line.
 User can also be able to start another order.

 ## Installation
 Fork and clone this repo, run "ruby bin/run.rb" for an interactive prompt that will allow you to experiment.